About

 Why I Do This Work

-Professional Qualifications & Training
+Professional Qualifications & Memberships

-CPCAB Level 5 Diploma in Cognitive Behavioural Therapeutic Skills and Theory (currently studying)
+CPCAB Level 5 Diploma in Cognitive Behavioural Therapeutic Skills and Theory

 CPCAB Level 4 Diploma in Therapeutic Counselling (Integrative - Person Centred, CBT, Psychodynamic)